Vrbas (river): Upper Vrbas

+Middle Vrbas

+Middle Vrbas mostly comprises a canyon section, with steep slopes and narrow passages, between Jajce and Banja Luka.

+Lower Vrbas

+The Lower Vrbas is the last section of the river, passing through lowlands of Lijevče Polje, approaching the Sava River.
+It empties into the Sava river at around 90 m above sea level.
+Total length of the main watercourse is around 250 km.

 Climate

 Average annual rainfall is around 800 L/m2 at the mouth of the Vrbas to the Sava river and up to 1500 L/m2 in the southern part of the basin.
 Characteristic mean flow is around 34.6 L/s/km2.
 Maximum rainfall occurs in the southern parts of the Vrbas basin in the late autumn and winter months, with minimum quantities in summer, whereas the northern parts of the basin receive the largest quantities of rain during the summer months (June–July), with the maximum in November and December.

 Ichthyofauna

 The Vrbas basin is known for an abundant ichthyofauna, rich in species, and recreational and fly fishing are very popular on entire cours of the river.
 Especially important but critically endangered is huchen, variation of hucho species endemic for the river Danube basin (hence known as Danube Salmon or Danube Taimen; Lat.
 Hucho hucho).
 Of all the Vrbas tributaries only the river Vrbanja, and possibly Ugar, also retain healthy population of this endemic fish.
 Vrbas are headwaters are important spawning grounds for both, huchen and its prey, Common nase (Chondrostoma nasus) and Grayling (Thymallus thymallus).